Mindfulness for Skeptics

 The 90-second reset.
 When you notice that you are stressed, anxious, or spiralling, stop what you are doing and take three slow breaths.
 On each exhale, make it deliberately longer than the inhale.
 While you breathe, notice three things you can physically feel right now.
 The chair under you.
 The temperature of the air.
 Your feet on the ground.
 That is it.
 Takes 90 seconds.
 What you are doing is redirecting your attention from the story your brain is telling to the physical reality your body is in.
 It interrupts the stress loop.

 The task transition pause.
 Between tasks, before you open the next email or walk into the next meeting, pause for ten seconds.
 Not to do anything.
 Just to notice where you are.
 How your body feels.
 Whether you are holding your breath (you probably are).
 Whether your shoulders are around your ears (they probably are).
 This is not meditation.
 It is a micro-reset that prevents your nervous system from treating the entire day as one continuous emergency.
+There is a longer version of this idea in why you cannot switch off after work.

 The boring observation.
 Pick something mundane that you do every day.
 Making tea, walking to the car, brushing your teeth.
 For the duration of that activity, just pay attention to what you are actually doing.
 The weight of the kettle.
 The sound of the water.
 The sensation of bristles on your teeth.
 Your mind will wander.
 That is fine.
 When it does, bring it back.
 That is the practice.
 Not the staying focused.
 The bringing back.
 Each time you notice your mind has wandered and bring it back, that is one rep. You are building the muscle.